Dialectical Behavior Therapy (DBT) in Washington DC

 What does it mean for a program to be certified by the DBT-Linehan Board of Certification?

-DBT-Linehan Board of Certification (DBT-LBC) Program Certification indicates that the program has the structure and practices consistent with delivery of a comprehensive implementation of DBT.
+DBT-Linehan Board of Certification (DBT-LBC) Program Certification indicates that the program has the structure and practices consistent with the delivery of a comprehensive implementation of DBT.
 The program must have a Team Leader who is a DBT-Linehan Board of Certification, Certified Clinician™ and must undergo a rigorous and extensive review that includes document review, interviews with treatment providers and clients, and on-site observations of the DBT program practices in action.

 Some members of our team have also pursued and achieved individual therapist certification as DBT-Linehan Board of Certification, Certified Clinicians™.
 As with program certification, the clinician certification process involves a number of steps that show understanding of and adherence to the DBT model.
-It is an unusually demanding process, and it is a testament to our program that Wake Kendall psychologists have been successful in becoming certified.
+It is an unusually demanding process, and it is a testament to our program that Wake Kendall therapists have been successful in becoming certified.
 To learn more about the DBT-Linehan Board of Certification, visit the DBT-LBC website.

 About Our Team

 We have a robust team in which senior members share accumulated experience, and early career therapists infuse our program with new energy and ideas.
 Our team meets weekly, and we continually hone our skills with ongoing training and regular consultation with DBT experts in other parts of the country.
 We are honored to be involved in important changes in the lives of our clients, some of whom have come to us with extensive histories of prior treatment.
 The central idea in DBT is that individuals are doing the best they can and, at the same time, need to change.
-We constantly seek to improve our ability to meet the needs of our clients, and we believe that humility and a respect for the formidable challenges faced by clients is critical to our work.
+We constantly seek to improve our ability to meet the needs of our clients, and we believe that humility and a respect for the formidable challenges faced by clients are critical to our work.

 Adult DBT Program (Ages 18 & older)